Obtaining a Moped or Scooter Driver's Licence (Class 6D)

-If you hold a driver's licence or a probationary licence of any class – other than Class 8 − you may drive a motorized scooter.
+If you hold a driver's licence or a probationary licence of any class – other than Class 8 − you may drive a moped or scooter.

-If the “scooter” has an engine with a cylinder capacity of more than 50 cc, it is automatically considered a “motorcycle.”
-To drive it, it is mandatory that you hold a Class 6A, 6B or 6C motorcycle licence based on the cylinder capacity.
+If the “scooter” has an engine with an engine displacement of more than 50 cc, it is automatically considered a “motorcycle.”
+To drive it, it is mandatory that you hold a Class 6A, 6B or 6C motorcycle driver's licence based on the engine displacement.

 To obtain a Class 6D licence, you must: